Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

-In Fig.~\ref{fig: entanglement role}, we show how our figure of merit changes as we increase the number of categories $\mathfrak{C}_i$ that are being used during the optimization.
-As we can see, for $n \leq 7$, we do not need to consider all $\mathfrak{C}_i$ in order to achieve the optimal solution: $\xi(C^{n-1}Z)$.
-We conjecture that the same will hold also for $n>7$, suggesting that further reductions to the search space might be possible, potentially enabling the computation of the stabilizer extent for larger unitaries.
+In Fig.~\ref{fig: entanglement role}, we show how our figure of merit changes as we increase the number of sets $\mathfrak{C}_i$ that are being used during the optimization.
+As we can see, for $ 3 < n \leq 7$, we do not need to consider all $\mathfrak{C}_i$ in order to achieve the optimal solution: $\xi(C^{n-1}Z)$.
+We conjecture that the same will hold also for $n>7$, suggesting that further heuristic reductions to the search space might be possible, potentially enabling the computation of the stabilizer extent for even larger unitaries.
 A finer look into Fig.~\ref{fig: entanglement role} reveals that, for $n\leq 6$, four different $\mathfrak{C}_i$ sets suffice to achieve the optimal decomposition of $C^{n-1}Z$ gates.
 On the other hand, for $n=7$, five different $\mathfrak{C}_i$ sets are needed.
+Nevertheless, this is still a large reduction when we consider the total of 22 different sets $\{\mathfrak{C}_i\}_{i=0}^{21}$ that exist for that number of qubits.

 We complement the analysis above with the information in Table~\ref{tab: sext for CCZ using different categories of CZ}, which explicitly presents the smallest $\ell_1$-norm squared obtained when different $\mathfrak{C}_i$ sets are used to decompose the $CCZ$ gate.